InnerSourceCommons/InnerSourceLearningPath/trusted-committer/01-introduction.md

 consistently ensures that everyone has the same notion of the role and how it serves the community.

-Now you should hav a basic understanding of the role, why using the term trusted committer is appropriate, and understand how a trusted committer might interact with other common roles in a souftware project.
+Now you should have a basic understanding of the role, why using the term trusted committer is appropriate, and understand how a trusted committer might interact with other common roles in a software project.

 ## Responsibilities